 This short trail is in the heart of the New Forest and has an impressive collection of trees from across the globe.
 You will see some of the tallest, heaviest and toughest trees in the world, including enormous redwoods, some of the oldest Douglas fir trees in Britain and conifers which were planted in the 1950’s.

-After your autumnal new forest walk, head to the Montagu Arms to warm up in front of the fire with a hot drink.
-Why not stay for a spot of lunch at Monty’s Inn too.
+After your autumnal walk, head to New Forest Hotel, The Montagu Arms to warm up in front of the fire with a hot drink.
+Why not stay for a spot of lunch at Monty’s Inn too?